N-dimensional Convex Obstacle Avoidance using Hybrid Feedback Control (Extended version): Stability Analysis

-{Next, we provide one of our main results which establishes the fact that for all initial conditions in the obstacle-free set $\mathcal{K}$, the proposed hybrid controller not only ensures safe navigation but also guarantees global asymptotic stability of the target location at the origin.}
+Next, we provide one of our main results which states that, for all initial conditions in the obstacle-free set $\mathcal{K}$, the proposed hybrid controller not only ensures safe navigation but also guarantees global asymptotic stability of the target location at the origin.

-\begin{theorem} Under Assumption \ref{3d_obstacle_separation}, for the hybrid closed-loop system \eqref{hybrid_closed_loop_system}, the following holds true: \begin{enumerate} \item[i)] the obstacle-free set $\mathcal{K}$ is forward invariant, \item[ii)] the target set $\mathcal{A}$ is globally asymptotically stable over the set $\mathcal{K}$, \item[iii)] the number of jumps is finite. \end{enumerate} \end{theorem}
+\begin{theorem} Under Assumption \ref{3d_obstacle_separation}, for the hybrid closed-loop system \eqref{hybrid_closed_loop_system}, the following holds true: \begin{enumerate} \item[i)] the obstacle-free set $\mathcal{K}$ is forward invariant; \item[ii)] the target set $\mathcal{A}$ is globally asymptotically stable over the set $\mathcal{K}$; \item[iii)] the number of jumps is finite. \end{enumerate} \end{theorem}

 \begin{proof} See Appendix \ref{proof_of_theorem}. \end{proof}